Alijanloo/MultiModalRag/docs/telegram_bot/README.md

 - Search through indexed documents
 - Provide contextually relevant answers
 - Maintain conversation history for follow-up questions
+- Display source chunk buttons for transparency

+### Chunk Reference Buttons

+When the bot provides answers based on document chunks:
+- Interactive buttons appear below the response
+- Each button represents a source document chunk used in the answer
+- Click any button to view the full content of that specific chunk
+- Buttons are labeled with chunk IDs for easy reference

 ### Image Support